mmdkhosrav/LearningKoopmanOperator/Example 02/ReadMe.txt

 Example 2 is basically similar to the demo example in "support_codes" folder.
-The Monte Carlo results are available here: https://drive.google.com/drive/folders/1dTKuk95fpnj_5zeqMxB-kFpEhUga7fCI?usp=sharing
+The code performs a Monte Carlo experiment for comparing the role of different regularization terms and constraints.
+The results are available here: https://drive.google.com/drive/folders/1dTKuk95fpnj_5zeqMxB-kFpEhUga7fCI?usp=sharing.
+You can download the results and copy them in the folder named "results".
+Then, by running plotting_results.m you can generate the figure.

+** IMPORTANT: This Monte Carlo experiment is significantly time-consuming.
+On a standard PC, each iteration can take up to 6 hours or more.
+So the running time is approximately 3 x 120 x 0.25 days on a standard PC.
+Of course, using a workstation system allows for performing the experiment code more practically.